erwindev/config-server/README.md

 Redhat provides are real easy way to run OpenShift locally using Minishift.
 Minishift is a single-node OpenShift cluster running inside a virtual machine.

-To install Minishift, follow the[directions](https://docs.openshift.org/latest/minishift/getting-started/installing.html)in this installation guide.
+To install Minishift, follow the [directions](https://docs.openshift.org/latest/minishift/getting-started/installing.html) in this installation guide.
 As a note, I'm running these examples in MacOSX but I use VirtualBox as my VM driver.

 ```
 $ minishift start --vm-driver=virtualbox